IBM/event-streams/_11.1/01-about/03-producing-messages.md

 max.in.flight.requests.per.connection  | The maximum number of unacknowledged requests that the client sends on a connection before blocking further requests.  | 1,…  |5 request.timeout.ms  | The maximum amount of time the producer waits for a response to a request.
 If the response is not received before the timeout elapses, the request is retried or fails if the number of retries has been exhausted.  | 0,…  |30000 (30 seconds)

-Many more configuration settings are available, but ensure that you read the [Apache Kafka documentation](http://kafka.apache.org/32/documentation/){:target="_blank"} thoroughly before experimenting with them.
+Many more configuration settings are available, but ensure that you read the [Apache Kafka documentation](http://kafka.apache.org/documentation/){:target="_blank"} thoroughly before experimenting with them.

 ## Partitioning

 When the producer publishes a message on a topic, the producer can choose which partition to use.
 If ordering is important, you must remember that a partition is an ordered sequence of records, but a topic comprises one or more partitions.
 If you want a set of messages to be delivered in order, ensure that they all go on the same partition.
 The most straightforward way to achieve this is to give all of those messages the same key.

 The producer can explicitly specify a partition number when it publishes a message.
 This gives direct control, but it makes the producer code more complex because it takes on the responsibility for managing the partition selection.
-For more information, see the method call Producer.partitionsFor.
-For example, the call is described for [Kafka 1.10](https://kafka.apache.org/11/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html){:target="_blank"}
+For more information, see the method call `Producer.partitionsFor`.
+For example, the call is described for [Kafka 1.10](https://kafka.apache.org/11/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html){:target="_blank"}.

 If the producer does not specify a partition number, the selection of partition is made by a partitioner.
 The default partitioner that is built into the Kafka producer works as follows: